loreanvictor/callbag-common/README.md

 <br>

-👉 TODO: add usage docs / examples for all included callbags.
-Generally this repo can be a nice _starter pack_ for callbags.
+👉 **TODO**: complete usage docs with examples for each included module, add recipes for common use cases.